Start-up myths on stability, hours worked and equity

 I will be the first to admit, that I will be hard pressed to join a company that doesn’t offer stock options to all employees.
 It isn’t because I am greedy, I am.
 When a company does NOT offer stock options to everyone, it is sending a very directed message to the employees.
-When all employees have equity in a company, then everyone is an owner in the company.
+When all employees have equity in a company, then everyone is an owner of the company.
 There is a difference between everyone having a piece of the company and everyone working “for the man”.
 It’s called “selling your soul” and we have all seen the ending of that story.
 A few folks get rich and the rest go hungry.

 As it relates to the startup world, I really like what this wise man once said: “Options are a binary thing.
 In the end, they either make a difference or they don’t.
 Do not look to any single company to make you a multi-millionaire.
 Go to any one company to build your skill set, to make an impact on the people you work with, the managers you report to, and the investors that invest in the company.”
 If you make a positive impact on company to company, the rest will take care of itself.